-The 2009 Sacagawea Dollar represented the relaunch and rebranding of the coin series.
+The 2009 Sacagawea (Native American) Dollar (Buy on eBay) represented the relaunch and rebranding of the coin series.
 Legislation was passed to authorize annually rotating reverse designs which would highlight the contributions and accomplishments of Native Americans.
-Although the US Mint and authorizing legislation refer to the coins as the Native American Dollars beginning with 2009, many still refer to the coins as the Sacagawea Dollars due to the continuity of the obverse design.
+Although the United States Mint and authorizing legislation refer to the coins as the Native American Dollars beginning with 2009, many still refer to the coins as the Sacagawea Dollars due to the continuity of the obverse design.

 The reverse design for this year depicts the “Three Sisters” method of planting.
 A Native American woman is shown planting seeds in a field of beans, corn, and squash.
 This was designed and sculpted by Norman E. Nemeth.

-The US Mint offered a few numismatic products for collectors.
-Special custom wrapped rolls of the 2009 Sacagawea Dollars were offered for $35.95 from either the Philadelphia or Denver Mint.
-The coins were also offered under the US Mint’s Direct Ship Program, which allows individuals to buy $250 boxes of the coins at face value with no charge for shipping.
-Proof and satin finish versions of the coins were also included in the US Mint’s annual collector sets.
+The U.S. Mint offered a few numismatic products for collectors.
+Special custom wrapped rolls of the 2009 Native American Dollars were offered for $35.95 from either the Philadelphia or Denver Mint.
+The coins were also offered under the U.S. Mint’s Direct Ship Program, which allows individuals to buy $250 boxes of the coins at face value with no charge for shipping.
+Proof and Satin finish versions of the coins were also included in the U.S. Mint’s annual collector sets.

 2009 Sacagawea (Native American) Dollar Mintages